lyrahgames/codeflow/docs/web/docs/programming/basic_toolchain.md

 # Basic Toolchain

 The basic toolchain consists of all tools that are needed on a daily basis.
-Hence, we should strive for a deep understanding all those tools.
+Hence, we should strive for a deep understanding of all those tools.
-Especially, we should take the time to learn and configure them in a way that they will help us to improve our workflow and efficiency.
+Especially, we should take the time to learn and configure them in a way that will help us to improve our workflow and efficiency when developing applications.
-Furthermore, after the understanding of tools, it would even help us to consider the interaction between those different tools.
+Furthermore, after the comprehension of those tools, it would even help us to consider to optimize their interaction processes.

+In the following, the basic toolchain for a C++ project will be shown.
+Every part will be discussed as an independent tool.
+This following scheme shows an overview and gives an idea on how these tools interact with each other.

+[![](../assets/images/basic_toolchain.png)](../assets/images/basic_toolchain.pdf)

+Click on the image to get the according PDF.

 ## Notes on Integrated Development Environments

-Integrated Development Environments (IDEs) are software applications for computer programmers to support the process of writing and debugging code.
+[Integrated Development Environments (IDEs)](https://en.wikipedia.org/wiki/Integrated_development_environment) are software applications for computer programmers to support the process of writing and debugging code.
 They merge independent software development tools, such as source code editors, build automation tools, and debuggers, together in one bigger application.
 But there is no clear boundary if something should be called an IDE or a supporting tool.

 In general, the usage of an IDE will simplify installing the environment and will speed up code refactoring.
-IDEs tend to use up a huge amount of memory on the RAM.
-For a beginner, lots of things are made too simple so that learning is not really possible.
-A typical solution is a mini IDE.
+On the other hand, IDEs tend to use up a huge amount of memory in the operating system.
+Furthermore, in my opinion, for a beginner, lots of things are made too simple so that learning and understanding is hindered and not really possible.

-In the following, the basic toolchain for a C++ project will be shown.
-Every part will be discussed as an independent tool.
-This explains the interaction.
-If one should use a full-blown IDE or a mini IDE is left to the reader.

-[![](../assets/images/basic_toolchain.png)](../assets/images/basic_toolchain.pdf)

-Click on the image to get the according PDF.
+A typical solution, which both sides agree with, is a minimal IDE that does not impose the disadvantages of a full-blown IDE, yet enhancing the development process.
+Nevertheless, the decision which of them to use is left to the reader.

 ## Operating System